 In this section, we will discuss a number of ideas towards a translation from C to LCTRS.
 A more detailed and formal treatment of the limitation to integers and one-dimensional integer arrays is available online along with an implementation, at:

-Considering the extensiveness of the C-specification, we will not attempt to prove that the result of our transformation exactly (or near-exactly) corresponds to the origin; it would be too hard to define precisely what is meant by such a statement.
+Given the extensiveness of the C specification, we will not attempt to prove that the result of our transformation corresponds to the origin.
 Instead, we shall rely on an appeal to intuition.
-An advantage of this approach is that the same ideas and intuition apply to other programming languages as well; it seems likely that a similar translation could be extended to for instance Python or Java in the future.
+An advantage is that the same ideas apply to other programming languages; we should be able to use similar translations for, e.g., Python or Java.